-Process and environmental variations greatly impact circuit delay, and can cause parametric yield loss.
-With the traditional approaches to timing verification becoming too expensive and unable to handle local variations, new alternatives have emerged in recent years, most of which can be described under the heading of parameterized timing analysis.
-Essentially, timing quantities are "parameterized" as explicit functions of the underlying process and environmental parameters, allowing one to assess the effect of these parameters on circuit delay, which can be useful in determining the robustness of the design and its sensitivity to variations.
-It is worth mentioning that process variations1 which are manufacturing variations or mismatches between transistor parameters, are statistical variations and can be modeled as random variables (RVs), while environmental variations, which are operating context variations, are non-random and must be treated as uncertain parameters.
-Both types of variations must be taken care of in the context of parameterized timing analysis.
+Process and environmental variations greatly impact circuit delay, and can cause parametric yield loss if not accounted for.
+With the traditional approaches to timing verification becoming too expensive and unable to handle local variations, new alternatives have emerged in recent years, most of which fall under the heading of parameterized timing analysis.
+Essentially, timing quantities are "parameterized" as a function of the underlying process and environmental parameters, allowing one to assess the effect of these parameters on circuit delay, which can be useful in determining the robustness of the design and its sensitivity to variations.
+It is worth mentioning that process variations, which are manufacturing variations or mismatches between transistors' parameters, are statistical variations and can be modeled as random variables (RVs), whereas environmental variations, which are operating context variations, are non-random and must be treated as uncertain parameters.
+It is understood that both types of variations must be taken care of in the context of parameterized timing analysis.